MatthewLeeWilcox/CatapultPy/README.md

 ofGetActivity10hz
 ```

-Returns a Pandas Dataframe of 10 Hz data of an athlete from within a Activity
+Returns a Pandas Dataframe of 10 Hz data of an athlete from within an activity.